Combating Human Trafficking in Asia

 Battle Against Trafficking Shows Results

-“Slashed wages, grueling working hours, ill-treatment, and deception are everyday challenges for a new generation of Vietnamese working overseas,” exclaimed Dr. Nguyen Dinh Thang, Executive Director of Boat People SOS (BPSOS).
-Headquartered in Falls Church, Va., Dr. Thang’s organization has received over 20 grants to provide services ranging from immigration assistance to counseling for seniors and tortured patients to rescuing victims of human trafficking.
+“Slashed wages, grueling working hours, ill-treatment, and deception are all everyday challenges faced by a new generation of Vietnamese working overseas,” exclaimed Dr. Nguyen Dinh Thang, Executive Director of Boat People SOS (BPSOS).
+Headquartered in Falls Church, VA, Dr. Thang’s organization has received over 20 grants to provide services ranging from immigration assistance to counseling for seniors and tortured patients to rescuing trafficked victims.

-Dr. Thang was in Harrisburg, Pa., to deliver an impassioned talk on human exploitation for labor and sex, a “modern-day kind of slavery.”
-It was the third annual anti-trafficking conference organized by the Vietnamese-American Voters Association (VAVA), partnering this time with the International Service Center (ISC) of Harrisburg.
+Dr. Thang was in Harrisburg, Pennsylvania, to deliver an impassioned talk on human exploitation for labor and sex, a modern-day kind of slavery.
+It was the third annual conference that the Vietnamese-American Voters Association (VAVA), partnering with the International Service Center (ISC), has organized as a public awareness forum.

-The discussions, which revolved around victims’ rehabilitation and reintegration, took place at Harrisburg Area Community College.
-Some 100 local officials, professors, students, community-based activists and religious leaders attended.
+This year’s discussions revolved around the rehabilitation and reintegration of trafficked victims.
+It took place at the Harrisburg Area Community College, where about 100 local officials, professors, students, community-based activists and religious leaders attended.

-Using slides, Dr. Thang described the mistreatment of workers at Polar Twin Advance, a Penang-based manufacturer of electronic equipment, and at Esquel Malaysia, a factory producing shirts for brand-name customers such as Abercrombie & Fitch, JC Penny, Lacoste, Banana Republic, and Brooks Brothers.
+Using slides, Dr. Thang described the mistreatment of workers at Polar Twin Advance, a Penang-based manufacturer of electronic equipment, and at Esquel Malaysia, a factory producing shirts for brand-name customers such as Abercrombie & Fitch, JC Penny, Lacoste, Banana Republic, Marks & Spencer, Brooks Brothers, and Burberry.

-BPSOS takes a three-pronged approach against trafficking, explained Thang.
+BPSOS takes a three-pronged approach to counter these trafficking practices, explained Thang.
 The first is “boots-on-the-ground” intervention through rescue, relief, temporary housing, and legal assistance.
-The second targets traffickers through international pressure, publicity campaigns, and legal proceedings.
+The second targets the traffickers through international pressure, publicity campaigns, and legal proceedings.
 The third involves pressing Vietnam and destination countries to enforce and expand their anti-trafficking laws.

-In February 2008, BPSOS joined with three other organizations to found the Coalition to Abolish Modern-Day Slavery in Asia (CAMSA).
-It has a permanent operation in Malaysia, and has already produced results.
-Responding to a CAMSA publicity campaign, the Malaysian government took legal action against Esquel.
-As a result, BPSOS and Esquel signed a formal agreement whereby Esquel compensated the affected workers, guaranteed a minimum wage, and improved skills training.
+To implement this comprehensive approach, in February 2008, BPSOS joined with three other organizations to found the Coalition to Abolish Modern-Day Slavery in Asia (CAMSA).
+It has a permanent operation in Malaysia.and has already produced results.
+Responding to a CAMSA publicity campaign, the Malaysian government initiated legal action against Esquel.
+As a result, BPSOS and Esquel formally signed a Memorandum of Understanding according to which Esquel agreed to compensate all affected workers.
+The MOU also mandated a guaranteed minimum-wage system in conjunction with the pay rate and improved its skill-base training.

-CAMSA also went after Taiwanese-owned W&D Apparel in Jordan, which was forcing Vietnamese women to work 16 hours a day and paying them only a third of their guaranteed wages.
-When more than half of the 600 laborers stopped work, the employer sent in guards and local police, who beat them, and then reduced their food ration.
+CAMSA also brought pressure to bear on Taiwanese-owned W&D Apparel in Jordan, which was forcing Vietnamese women to work 16 hours a day and paying them only one third of their guaranteed wages.
+When more than half of the 600 workers stopped work, the employer sent in guards and local police, who severely beat them and reduced their food ration.

-At CAMSA’s request, Jordan’s Department of Labor intervened, rescuing the injured workers and send them to the hospital.
-The Coalition then got the government of Vietnam to bring the workers home safely, agreeing not to punish them for breaching their contracts.
+At CAMSA’s request, Jordan’s Department of Labor intervened to rescue the injured wokers and send them to the hospital.
+The Coalition further pressured the government of Vietnam to bring the workers home safely, agreeing not to punish them for breaching their contracts.

-For the future, said Thang, BPSOS plans to encourage Asian American lawyers to provide pro bono legal services for victims in the U.S., to draw attention to “anti-trafficking champions” around the world, and to start operating in more countries with large concentrations of guest workers from Vietnam.
+In 2008, BPSOS aims to elevate CAMSA’s anti-trafficking efforts to a higher level through: 1) recruiting and training Asian American lawyers to provide pro bono legal services for victims in the U.S., 2) building a network of anti-trafficking champions across the the U.S. and beyond, and 3) establishing additional operations in countries with large concentrations of guest workers from Vietnam.

-What happens to victims once they are deported back to Vietnam?
-Ms. Kelly Ryan, Deputy Assistant Secretary of State for Population, Immigration and Refugees (PRM) at the State Department, said the U.S. tries to ensure their protection.
+What happens to the trafficked victims once they are deported back to Vietnam?
+Ms Kelly Ryan, Deputy Assistant Secretary of State in the Bureau of Population, Immigration and Refugees (PRM) at the U.S. Department of State, described a protection program for many of them.

-Ryan cited U.S. government grants of over $30 million in the past ten years to the International Organization of Migration (IOM) and other partners to implement victim-assistance programs throughout the world.
-Victims, she said, are given help in family tracing, food and accommodation, psychological support and travel costs for returning home as well as job training and placement.
+Ryan said that the U.S. government had given over $30 million in the past ten years to the International Organization of Migration (IOM) and other partners to implement victim-assistance programs throughout the world.
+Victims were given help in family tracing, food and accommodation, psychological support and travel costs for returning home as well as job training and placement.

-Ryan also called attention to the Trafficking and Protection Act of 2000, which had resulted in an annual Trafficking in Person (TIP) Report to Congress.
-The report rates over 170 countries on their progress in combating human trafficking.
+Congress passed the Trafficking and Protection Act in 2000 creating the Trafficking in Person (TIP) Report, rating in tiers government respone in over 170 countries based on their level of combating human trafficking.

-The latest TIP Report estimates 12.3 million trafficked victims around the globe, making human trafficking the world’s third-largest and fastest growing criminal industry with more than $30 billion a year in transactions worldwide, exceeded only by arms and drug trafficking.
-About 800,000 people, mostly women and children, are trafficked annually across national borders, and millions are trafficked within their own countries.
+It was estimated that there were 12.3 million trafficked victims around the globe, the world’s third largest and fastest growing criminal industry, accounting for more than $30 billion a year business worldwide, exceeded by arms and drug dealings.
+According to the 2008 TIP Report from the U.S. Department of State, approximately 800,000 mostly women and children, are trafficked annually across national borders, not including millions trafficked within their own countries.

 NGOs’ Crucial Role

-Non-profit organizations committed to fighting trafficking were well represented at the Conference.
-Rapha House, for example, has worked in Cambodia since 2003 to rescue girls, providing them with a safe home where they can heal and receive an education.
-This has been the mission of Stephanie Freed, Rapha House’s USA Director.
-She told the Conference that she, her two young daughters, and volunteers from her church in Joplin, Mo., make frequent trips to Cambodia.
+Rapha House, a non-profit organization, has worked in Cambodia since 2003 to rescue girls, providing them with a safe home where they can heal and receive an education that will allow them to make good choices for their future.
+This was the mission of Stephanie Freed, Rapha House’s USA Director.
+She said that she, her two young daughters, and volunteers from her church in Joplin, MO, make frequent trips to Cambodia.

 Working Inside Vietnam

 Pacific Links, with its head office in California, is another NGO providing vocational training and job placement for young women under 18.
-One such program is carried out in the southern Vietnamese province of An Giang.
+It carries out one such program at its branch in the southern Vietnamese province of An Giang.

-Diep Vuong, Pacific Links’ chair and another presenter at the Conference, said the Mekong Delta was a hotbed for trafficking activities across the Vietnam-Cambodian border.
-In 2006, she estimated, young Vietnamese girls made up the second largest group of sex workers in Cambodia, up to 33 percent of the total.
+Diep Vuong, Pacific Links’ chair, another presenter at the conference, explained that the Mekong Delta has been a hotbed for trafficking activities across the Vietnam-Cambodian border.
+In 2006, it was estimated that young Vietnamese girls made up the second largest group of sex workers in Cambodia, up to 33 percent of the total sex-worker population.

-Pacific Links partners with two other Vietnamese-American NGOs – the East Meets West Foundation and the International Children Assistance Network – on a counter-trafficking project called the Alliance for the Prevention of Trafficking (ADAPT).
-It receives funding from USAID and private foundations.
+Pacific Links has partnered with two other Vietnamese-American NGOs – the East Meets West Foundation and the International Children Assistance Network – on a counter-trafficking project called the Alliance for the Prevention of Trafficking (ADAPT).
+It receives partial funding from USAID and private foundations.

-ADAPT’s prevention strategy includes educating and giving employment to young girls as well as raising their awareness of the dangerous risks of trafficking.
-A scholarship program takes at-risk girls through high school.
+Diep and her partners created ADAPT’s prevention strategy, which includes educating and giving employment to young girls as well as raising their awareness of dangerous risks of trafficking.
+They devised a three-pronged approach, including a scholarship program for at-risk girls through high school.
 Five hundred have already graduated.

-A second part of the program, said Diep Vuong, “is for these girls to gain a specific vocational skill and one year of support and follow-up until they get a job to sustain themselves.”
-In this way, 700 had been successfully assisted.
-Finally, ADAPT had helped reintegrate over 20 trafficked victims into a productive life with medical care, emotional support and job assistance.
-Next, she said, ADAPT wanted to open a shelter and an employment center for returnees in a neighboring province.
+The second formula, she continued, “is for these girls to gain a specific vocational skill and one year of support and follow-up until they get a job to sustain themselves.
+In this way, 700 young women have been successfully assisted.
+The last prong is to reintegrate trafficked victims into a productive life with medical care, emotional support and job assistance.
+Over 20 returnees have been helped.”
+Her wish was for ADAPT to open a shelter and an employment center for returnees in a neighboring province.

 After a day of sharing information and discussing the rehabilitation and reintegration of trafficked victims, the participants agreed to form a US-Asia Human Tafficking Network to pursue trafficking issues in Asia.